 Join the team

-Fall 2019 Registration will open in July and close on August 10th.
-We are working with the YMCA to finalize costs so please keep checking back to see if registration is open.
+Fall 2019 Registration is now open and will close on August 16th.
 Below is information about how to register.
 These instructions will be for both members and non-members.

 Guide to YMCA Registration